-I started doing photography through a microscope when I was a medical scientist photographing human CELLS for my research.
-A visit to a museum showed the incredible beauty of molecules photographed through a special light microscope, the same kind I was using to look at cells.
+I started doing photography through a microscope when I was a medical scientist photographing human CELLS for cancer research.
+A visit to a museum surprisingly showed an exhibit of incredible beauty of molecules photographed through a special light microscope, the same kind I was using to look at cells.
 I went back to my lab at UCSF and immediately started photographing the chemicals of life that I had on my shelves.
 I was hooked.
-I began exploring the art and messages within our molecules.
-I have the capability of photographing most libations, substances, and cells for your projects.
+I began exploring the art and messages within our molecules more than 40 years ago.

-First I photographed the molecules of life to use as touchstones to teach children and adults with cancer about their bodies.
+First, I photographed the molecules of life to use as touchstones to teach children and adults with cancer about their bodies.
 They offer a whole different experience of how we know life.
 This morphed into wine and other libations and the hidden patterns within our molecules.
-And soon I was interpreting the patterns as providing more information than their chemical properties.
+And soon I was interpreting some of the microscopic patterns as revealing information more than their chemical properties.
 What we are seeing are the intriguing patterns made by molecules coming together.
 I call them molecular collaborations or expressions.

 “Detecting designs and patterns where no designs and patterns were previously apparent can produce tremors of faith… As far as contemporary science can tell, nearly everything about the universe— its knack for self-organization; its fine-tuned potency to bring about galaxies, life, consciousness; its sheer existence—is vastly improbable.
 This would seem to suggest that we are here because of